 In the field of cancer, instead of using mRNA to elicit an immune response against a foreign protein, the technology is being used to make the body’s own cancer cells identifiable to the immune system.
 Throughout the research community, mRNA technology had been studied long before the pandemic for potential general and personal treatment plans.
 Dozens of clinical trials are now underway in which mRNA instructs a patient’s cells to produce protein based on a tumor’s genetic mutations which then prompts the immune system to find other mutated cancerous cells, as well as tumor cells, and attack them.7

 In the field of gene therapy for genetic and inherited diseases, which affect small numbers, there is new hope with possible treatments and trials.
 Unlike vaccines which use mRNA for protection against a virus, gene therapy uses mRNA’s gene-editing ability to target abnormal areas of gene sequences that need to be deleted or corrected.
 One such example is amyloidosis, "a rare disease that occurs when an abnormal protein, called the amyloid, builds up in the organs and interferes with their normal function.”8

-The Role of LNP Technology in mRNA Technology
+The Role of Lipid Nanoparticles in mRNA Technology

 What Role Does Microfluidics Play in this Technology?

 Microfluidizer® technology is a proven method for achieving superior, solvent-free lipid nanoparticles.

-- Our processors achieve LNPs with controlled particle sizes and narrow distributions for increased product stability and improved downstream process by delivering consistent, high shear forces.
-Through Microfluidics’ unique Interaction Chamber™, material is exposed to extreme shear rates thereby requiring fewer passes to achieve particle size reduction.
+Our processors achieve LNPs with controlled particle sizes and narrow distributions for increased product stability and improved downstream process by delivering consistent, high shear forces.
+Through Microfluidics’ unique Interaction Chamber™, the material is exposed to extreme shear rates thereby requiring fewer passes to achieve particle size reduction.
 This efficient processing provides a benefit in both time and cost.

 Our proven solvent-free method eliminates the complicated process of solvent removal which not only saves time and money, in the production process but also makes it environmentally friendly.